dosirrah/csci-356/hw2/hw2_answers.md

 git, I only place non-code into git repositories sparingly.
 -->

-**Problem 1** Give the Big-O performanc of the following code fragment:
+**Problem 1** Give the Big-O performance of the following code fragment:

 ```
     for i in range(n):      # (1)  n * (steps (2) and (3))